dhruvparamhans/random_notes/1959_AHSME_Problems_19.md

 total results 26
 ```

 There are 13 distinct obj_w values.
-So this is an answer.
+So this is the answer.